 - 4 garlic minced

-- 2 dry red chili
+- 2 dry red chilies

 - 1 teaspoon minced ginger

-- 4 teaspoon soy sauce
+- 1 tablespoon + 1 teaspoon soy sauce low sodium

 - 2 spring onion chopped